How To Be Alone

-I didn’t used to know how to be alone: the thought of going somewhere by myself made me feel like a loser, and so I spent time with people whom I only had a paper-thin connection to.
+I didn’t use to know how to be alone: the thought of going somewhere by myself made me feel like a loser.
+So I spent time with people whom I only had a paper-thin connection to.
 I can’t even remember spending nights in by myself, and if I did I buried the discomfort of my own company in scrolls of social media.

-Since then a lot of things have changed: and I have discovered the art form of spending time with myself, and loving it.
+Since then a lot of things have changed.
+I have discovered the art form of spending time with myself and loving it.

 I want to share this with you.

-I say ‘sorted’ not sorted because adding an extra human being into the mix doesn’t mystically mean that you’re more ‘together’ as a person.
-In fact spend time with the wrong people and you will fall apart.
+I say `sorted’ not sorted because adding an extra human being into the mix doesn’t mystically mean that you’re more `together’ as a person.
+Spend time with the wrong people and you will fall apart.
 That is why it is essential to know how to be alone so that you can make discerning choices about where you invest your time.

-As a coach I see a lot of people treating dating like a Black Friday sale: ‘I’m going on 5 dates a week to meet The One!’
-If this is you stop right now because that many dates tells me straight away that your standards for who you’re investing your time in are too low.
+As a coach, I see a lot of people treating dating like a Black Friday sale.`I’m going on 5 dates a week to meet The One!’
+If this is you stop right now!
+That many dates tell me straight away that your standards for who you’re investing your time in are too low.
 Also if your social diary doesn’t even permit you to have time to meet someone new, or experience a date, for the next three weeks you need to clear some space.

-This space isn’t just physical – it’s also mental.
-Empty space in our lives can feel threatening but without it there’s no room for anyone new to come in.
-Also without time to reflect you may inadvertently end up dating someone, or spending time doing something, which is counter productive.
-It’s like when you’re in such a rush to complete something that you make a simple mistake, ‘phew so happy I posted that tax return off… omg I didn’t put a stamp on the envelope!’
-Or in dating speak, this could be ignoring a big obvious red flag that the person you’re seeing can’t give you what you want, ‘what do you mean you never want to live with someone?!’
+This space isn’t just physical - it’s also mental.
+Space in our lives can feel threatening but without it, there’s no room for anyone new to come in.
+Also without time to reflect you may inadvertently end up dating someone or spending time doing something, which is counterproductive.
+It's like when you’re in such a rush to complete something that you make a simple mistake! `phew so happy I posted that tax return off... omg, I didn’t put a stamp on the envelope!’
+Or in dating speak, this could be ignoring a big obvious red flag that the person you’re seeing can’t give you what you want, `what do you mean you never want to live with someone?!’

-Of course right now you maybe resisting discovering how to be alone, whether that’s a holiday, a party, or just a weekend in, because you think that it somehow makes you a loser.
-Or it might just feel deeply uncomfortable for you to be with you, because in stillness stuff comes up: the things that are worrying you, the memories that you’re squishing down, and the realities of your life that you don’t want to face.
+Right now you may be resisting discovering how to be alone, whether that’s a holiday, a party, or just a weekend in because you think that it somehow makes you a loser.
+Or it might just feel deeply uncomfortable for you to be with you because in stillness stuff comes up.
+The things that are worrying you, the memories that you’re squishing down, and the realities of your life that you don’t want to face.
 Your truth stands there squarely looking at you and blocking the door.

-It was a harsh awakening – and the beginning of my journey to knowing how to be alone.
-If you are starting out in this process here are some beginner’s pointers for finding your aloneness comforting and not threatening:
+It was a harsh awakening - and the beginning of my journey to knowing how to be alone.
+If you are starting in this process here are some beginner’s pointers for finding your aloneness comforting and not threatening.

 - How To Be Alone - Don’t Ignore Your Feelings.

-A good friend of mine once gave me the advice to visualize your feelings and give them a cuddle.
-Fun fact in the Medieval period many plays showed personifications of feelings (English Literature student speak for your feelings showing up as a person).
+A good friend of mine once gave me the advice to visualize your feelings and cuddle them.
+Fun fact in the Medieval period many plays showed personifications of feelings.
+(English Literature student speak for your feelings showing up as a person).
 Imagine what yours would look like, offer sadness a tissue, and ask them to bring it in for a cuddle.

 Then allow yourself to cry.